shakeer-linux/ansible/Ansible-Installation-Guide.md

 192.168.11.52
 ```

+## AD-HOC
-***Ansible Basic Installation done node And Now run some Basic AD-HOC commands and Playbooks for practices.
+***Ansible Basic Installation done node And Now run some Basic AD-HOC commands and Playbooks for practices.**

 ping